 1. High Protein Content

 These pancakes have a distinct advantage, with a higher protein content than traditional pancakes.
 The low protein content will leave you hungry again within just an hour.
 According to the USDA FoodData Central, cottage cheese contains about 14 grams of protein per half cup (113g).
-Combined with eggs in this recipe, your pancakes will support muscle maintenance and satiety, especially important if you work out or need stable energy throughout the day.

 2. Naturally Gluten-Free Option